External Credit Policies

 International students seeking to take summer courses in their home country must complete International Travel Registration with the Office of Study Abroad prior to submitting pre-approval requests to transfer courses.

 Courses at colleges and universities in the Baltimore Student Exchange Program (BSEP)

 See Registering for Courses through BSEP in the Registration Policies section.
 BSEP does not operate during the summer session; courses taken at these institutions during the summer are considered transfer credit and are subject to the same rules and limits as courses from other colleges and universities.

 Concurrent registration at JHU and another institution

 Students may take courses at another institution when registered at JHU and have these courses transfer to JHU only if permission is granted before registering for the courses at another institution.
 During the fall and spring semesters, students must be registered at JHU for a minimum of 12 credits and the addition of courses at another institution may not exceed our maximum credit limit for the term.
-During summer and intersession, the maximum credits earned may not exceed the standard credit limits for these terms (14 and 3 credits, respectively).
+During summer term, the total credits across institutions may not exceed the 14 credit maximum.
+During intersession term, the total credits across institutions may not exceed the 3 credit maximum.

 - Transfer students who completed Advanced Placement or other exams during high school are subject to the same policies as students admitted directly from high school as of the term they matriculate at JHU.
 We do not transfer exam credits directly from another college or university transcript.